 In 1967, Which? successfully campaigned to promote the use of lead-free paint in toys.
 Some 50 years on and we feel unsecured connected toys pose an equally important risk.

 Which? feels that more care needs to be taken when designing smart gadgets and toys, and the security and privacy of the user should not be left as afterthoughts.
 Manufacturers and retailers must take the security of internet-enabled and smart products seriously by incorporating it as a top priority from the outset

 We're calling for all connected toys with proven security or privacy issues to be taken off sale.

 In our lab, we test many smart products for how they might impact on your family’s privacy and security.
 Baby monitors are one example.

 Having your baby monitor hacked is the last thing on your mind when choosing which one to buy, but our snapshot investigation revealed there are valid concerns about some models which you need to be aware of before you buy one.

-In each of our latest baby monitors reviews we provide a privacy rating, which gives you an indication of how secure the baby monitor is, based on an assessment of: privacy settings, how complicated the security features are to set up, whether or not any data is encrypted, and the security of any cameras and videos or images.
+In each of our latest we provide a privacy rating, which gives you an indication of how secure the baby monitor is, based on an assessment of: privacy settings, how complicated the security features are to set up, whether or not any data is encrypted, and the security of any cameras and videos or images.